- Phone: (610)-776-7301

 LCA's middle school consists of grades 6-8.
 Classes are conducted in a semi-departmentalized fashion.
 Students have multiple teachers throughout the school day.
 The characteristics of middle school students are understood and the instruction and activities strive to help meet these needs.
 The curriculum areas described in the previous section are continued in the middle school division.
 The Language arts curriculum emphasizes instruction in process writing, grammar, and the study of various styles of literature.
 Students in grades 6-8 work on the organization and writing of a research paper.
 Math skills are honed and students in grade 7 begin a pre-algebra course.
 Students in grade 8 are placed in a second level pre-algebra program or receive instruction in Algebra I. Science is divided into Life Science, Earth Science, and Physical Science.
 Social Studies classes center on U.S. History and World Geography.
 Students continue to be involved in a variety of learning activities that actively engage them.

-Lehigh Christian Academy's high school consists of students in 9th and 10th grades with our 11th and 12th grades forthcoming.
-11th grade will be implemented in the fall of 2019 and 12th grade will be implemented in 2020.
+Lehigh Christian Academy's high school consists of students in 9th through 11th grade with our 12th grade forthcoming.
+12th grade will be implemented in the fall 2020.
 Classes in our high school are semi-departmentalized.
 Students will have multiple teachers throughout the day.
 Students in high school will have to complete their core curriculum courses to earn credits towards their requirements for graduation.
 High school core curriculum for English consists of English 9, English 10, English 11 and English 12 or Honors English 12, British Literature or American Literature.
 These courses have a strong emphasis on SAT PREP.
-The Mathematics credits will be earned in Algebra 1, Geometry, Algebra II, Pre-Calculus, AP Calculus or Practical Mathematics.
+The Mathematics credits will be earned in Pre- Algebra, Algebra 1, Geometry, Algebra II, Pre-Calculus, AP Calculus or Practical Mathematics.
 High School History classes are American History, World History, Geography, Civics and Economics.
 Science course selection are Physical Science, Biology, Chemistry, Anatomy and Physics.
 Students are required to take 2 years of a foreign language as a requirement for graduation.
-Students can elect Spanish I, Spanish II, Spanish III or alternative languages can be taken through online courses.
-Our Humanities classes are Chorus, Vocal Ensemble, Band, Yearbook, Future Educator, Drama, Fine Arts, Art History, Computer, Intro to Web Design and Development and Home Economics.
+Students can elect Spanish I, Spanish II, Spanish III or Sign Language as well as alternative languages can be taken through online courses.
+Our Humanities classes are Chorus, Vocal Ensemble, Band, Yearbook, Future Educator, Drama, Fine Arts, Art History, Logic, Photography, Film Analysis and Family & Consumer Science.
 Students are also required to take Physical Education classes and Health.

 This special learning center provides an opportunity for students who have special learning needs to be taught effectively in the Christian school setting.
 Students who have normal mental ability, but are two to three years behind their classmates in language arts and math, are eligible for the Learning Support program.
 These students divide their time between Learning Support and an adapted curriculum in the regular classroom.
 The Learning Support classroom also provides remedial instruction for students who are approximately six months behind their class in language arts and math.